elias-knodel/elias-knodel/README.md

 <div align="center">

   <h3>Elias</h3>
-  <p>Trainee as software developer.
+  <p>Somewhat software developer.
 Or how we in call it in germany: "Fachinformatiker für Anwendungsentwicklung"</p>

   <br>